EmmmaTech/Calculator_NX/README.md

 The people on the ReSwitched server for helping me

 The people on the Switchroot server for helping me on my original Calculator program (this is based on that)

+## LICENSE

+Calculator_NX uses the MIT License.
+Read the license for more details.